Bill Memo: Getting the Lead Out of Schools

 This legislation builds on New York’s nation-leading efforts to reduce lead in drinking water.
 In 2016, the Legislature required public schools to test their tap water for lead and take action if elevated levels were discovered.
 A 2018 analysis of the statewide testing data revealed the shocking prevalence of lead in drinking water: around 82 percent of school buildings reported one or more taps that tested above the state lead action level of 15 parts per billion (ppb).

-This bill will also make other improvements to New York’s school testing program such as increasing testing frequency to once a year and eliminating exemptions from testing.
+This bill will also make other improvements to New York’s school testing program such as increasing testing frequency to once every three years and eliminating exemptions from testing.

 Environmental Advocates NY Bill Rating: Substantial Benefit